conancom/race-condition-simulator/README.md

 8) Press apply and you should be ready to go.

 9) Run the program by Running the Main.java File. 👊

+## Running the code

+You can simply run/export the project after you completed the steps above.

+Additionally you can install Scene Builder from Gluon if you want to add elements, but don't wanna code pure XML.